 Keep your pets from getting too close to other people and dogs, especially on narrow trails.
 Even if your pup is the friendliest dog around, not everyone is comfortable hiking with dogs on the trail.

-Many hiking trails are also popular for horseback riding.
-If they allowed on the trail, remember that horses have the right of way.
+Many hiking trails are also double as horseback riding trails.
+If allowed on the trail, remember that horses have the right of way.

 6. Know Your Dog

-Even with the okay from the vet, you’ll want to know how much walking your dog is up for.
-A few short hikes ahead of time will prepare both of you for longer trails, and give you a good sense of how much walking he or she can handle.
-You don’t want to get stuck out on a trail with a dog who lays down and refuses to continue (we’ve been there, done that!).
+Even with approval from your veterinarian, have an idea of how much walking your dog is really up for.
+A few short hikes ahead of time will prepare both of you for longer trails and give you a good sense of how much walking they can handle.
+You don’t want to get stuck out on a trail with a dog who refuses to continue.
+Trust us –we’ve been there, done that!

-Do a once over on your pup after your hike to check for ticks under their fur and burrs in the pads of their feet.
+Do a once over on your pup after your hike.
+Check for ticks under their fur and burrs in the pads of their feet.
 Even though preventative treatments protect your dog, ticks can jump onto people after living off your pets for some time.